HDest-Community/Follower/README.md

 ---
 Most of the navigation is on-screen, but there are a few things that aren't obvious due to lack of space to put said info.
 - When selecting amount for transfer, Shift + Left/Right arrow keys increases the amount by 20 instead of 2.
+- You can give followers weapons through the inventory management menu.
+This will enable them to use the weapons, assuming it's a valid weapon to begin with.
+Keep in mind that the weapons given to them will not be exactly the same as the ones they'll actually use.
+That is, giving your followers a factory chamber boss will automatically turn it into a custom chamber.
+This will not change.
+Too much trouble to account for all of the variations.
+You also can't take back weapons.
+Once you give them, they're gone forever.

+##### Loadouts
+---
+The follower options now support a string input like with the player loadouts, although it's recommended to edit those through the console because menu input is janky.
+The standard loadout codes apply.
+Only valid items can be given.
+If your follower doesn't have any weapons that utilize a battery, nothing will happen and no battery will be given to them.
+Numbers can be used.
+For armor, you can use a floating point value, e.g `0.5`.
+Items are comma-separated, just like player loadouts.
+Example of a valid loadout code: `smg, 930 5, stm 3, awg 0.5`

 ##### Revival
 ---